Add Active Directory to Sophos Firewall (SFOS)

 8. Connection security

-option works in most cases.
-If your domain controller is set differently, you will know what to do here.
+As described in point 4, the connection security is related to the port.
+By default, the Simple option works here in most cases.
+If your domain controller is set differently, you surely know what to do here yourself.
 The following options are possible:

 - Simple